ArtS/28degrees-export/README.md

     password
     account name

-The third line - `account name` is optional.
-By default `QIF Account` is used as account name when writing QIF file to disk.
+The third line, `account name`, is optional.
+By default `QIF Account` is used as an account name when writing QIF file to disk.

 ## Usage